Welcome to Duba Expedition Camp

 Northern Botswana on a 77,000 hectare Duba Plains Reserve in the Okavango Delta.

-Duba Expedition Camp, and the Duba Plains Concession, where it is located, is part of a joint venture partnership between Great Plains Conservation and the Okavango Community Trust, the representative body for five villages in the Okavango Panhandle.
-This partnership ensures that these communities receive tangible and substantial benefit from using their ancestral land for wildlife conservation.
-Botswana is a leader in such partnerships, and our working relationship is a testament to this long-standing example of success in this area.
+Duba Expedition Camp and the Duba Plains Reserve, where the camp is located, is part of community project with the Okavango Community Trust, the representative body for five villages in the Okavango Panhandle.
+This partnership ensures that these communities receive tangible and substantial benefits from their ancestral land for wildlife conservation.
+Our working relationship is a testament to this long-standing example of success in this area.

 The intimate camp consists of six expedition-style tents of light airy canvas on slightly raised decking, each with views of the surrounding floodplain.
-Each tent has a small desk and private verandah plus en-suite facilities consisting of flush loo, double basins and indoor shower.
-Fans and careful open-air design maintain comfortable climate for rest and relaxation.
-The main area is under sweeping marquee canvas, on raised decking and consists of an open-concept dining and lounge area which opens to the outdoors on all sides.
-In the evenings, the centrally located fire pit is always a popular spot to enjoy an Amarula and recount the day’s events.
+Each tent is stylishly furnished and designed by Dereck and Beverly, using their sensibilities of the ‘expedition’ and ‘exploring’, offering campaign writing desk and private verandah plus en-suite facilities consisting of flush loo, double vanities and indoor shower.
+Fans and careful open air design maintain comfortable climate for rest and relaxation.
+The main area is under sweeping marquee canvas, on raised decking and consists of an open-concept dining and lounge area that opens to the outdoors on all sides.

 Duba Expedition Camp is only accessible to guests by scheduled air transfers or private air charters.
 On arrival at the airfield, the transfer to camp is approximately seven minutes.
 Duba Expedition Camp’s (category B) airfield is licensed for aircraft as large as a King Air, Pilatus PC-12 and Cessna Caravan.
 The co-ordinates are S19″01.901′; E22″42.712′.
 The distance from Maun to Duba Expeditions Airfield is 130km, and flying time in a Cessna Caravan is between 30 and 45 minutes.
 Duba Expeditions is roughly 290km from Kasane with a flight time of an hour in a Cessna Caravan.
 Flying times naturally vary depending on the type of aircraft used and prevailing weather conditions.